Here’s a fun, glowing ghost Halloween DIY toy and decoration that kids from toddlers to teens will love!

 DIY Halloween Sensory Bottle for Kids and Adults

-This glow-in-the-dark ghost sensory bottle and luminary would also make great DIY Halloween decorations for parties and on Halloween nights!
+This glow-in-the-dark ghost sensory bottle and luminary are excellent DIY Halloween party decorations.
+Make some friendly ghost crafts with this Halloween sensory bottle for even more ghostly fun!
 You may also like this collection of Halloween art projects for kids.

 For more fun glow-in-the-dark bottles, check out this glow-in-the-dark pumpkin and this super fun ringer game!
+Visit Calm Down Sensory Bottles 101 to learn more about sensory bottles, their uses, how to make them, and troubleshooting tips.

 Learn more about Rhythms of Play HERE!